dhsanket/devops/README.md

 success loggin into vagrant

 Using ansible to collect official nginx role to install onto vagrant box. \
+nginx role needs various variables to be configured to make installation for CentOS.

 Vagrant trouble again. "insecure private key, making new one" then asks for password at login.
 --solution - vagrant sets up ssh port different each time I do vagrant up. so ssh login command has to be updated each time.